The Public Competition Enforcement Review: Taiwan

 In November 2018, the TFTC published the draft amendments to Articles 39, 41 and 47-1 of the TFTA.
 Among the amendments, the TFTC proposes a provision regarding 'suspension of statute of limitations' for anticompetitive matters, such as abuse of dominance and cartels.
-To be specific, the five-year statute of limitations period for the TFTC to penalise the violating party of an anticompetitive matter will be suspended upon the launch of investigation by the TFTC.
-According to the TFTC, the aforesaid amendment aims to tackle the situation whereby the TFTC often runs short on time to close a complicated case involving multiple foreign companies and voluminous evidence within the current five-year period.
-The draft amendments are still subject to review by the Executive Yuan and then need to pass the three rounds of reading by the Legislative Yuan.
-Thus, whether and when the amendment will come into effect is currently unknown at this time.
+To be specific, the five-year statute of limitations period applicable in the prosecution of a violating party by the TFTC in respect of an anticompetitive matter will be suspended upon the launch of an investigation by the TFTC.
+According to the TFTC, this amendment aims to tackle the situation whereby the TFTC often fails to close a complicated case involving multiple foreign companies and voluminous evidence within the current five-year period.
+The draft amendments are still subject to review by the Executive Yuan and then need to pass three rounds of reading by the Legislative Yuan.
+Thus, it is currently unknown when, or whether, the amendments will come into effect.

 Sectoral competition: market investigations and regulated industries